 The constructor-id and id can be the same, in which case id performs both roles.
-In that case, the expansion of id as an expression produces an otherwise inaccessible identifier that is bound to the constructor procedure; the expanded identifier has a 'constructor-for property whose value is an identifier that is free-identifier=? to id as well as a syntax property accessible via syntax-procedure-alias-property with an identifier that is free-identifier=? to id.
+In that case, the expansion of id as an expression produces an otherwise inaccessible identifier that is bound to the constructor procedure; the expanded identifier has a 'constructor-for property whose value is an identifier that is free-identifier=? to id.

 id-field-id, for each field; an accessor procedure that takes an instance of the structure type and extracts the value for the corresponding field.

 set-id-field-id!, for each field that includes a #:mutable option, or when the #:mutable option is specified as a struct-option; a mutator procedure that takes an instance of the structure type and a new field value.
 The structure is destructively updated with the new value, and #<void> is returned.

 If super-id is provided, it must have a transformer binding of the same sort bound to id (see Structure Type Transformer Binding), and it specifies a supertype for the structure type.
 Alternately, the #:super option can be used to specify an expression that must produce a structure type descriptor.
 See Structures for more information on structure subtypes and supertypes.
 If both super-id and #:super are provided, a syntax error is reported.

 If the #:mutable option is specified for an individual field, then the field can be mutated in instances of the structure type, and a mutator procedure is bound.
 Supplying #:mutable as a struct-option is the same as supplying it for all fields.
 If #:mutable is specified as both a field-option and struct-option, a syntax error is reported.